*Individual results may vary

 How Painful Is The Procedure?

 Performed under general anesthesia, the mommy makeover itself is not painful.
 General anesthesia blocks all pain signals from the body.
 Additionally, it has an amnesiac effect, which eliminates memory of the surgery.
-When we discuss discomfort and the concern about pain, patients are usually interested in knowing what to expect during their mommy makeover recovery.
+When we discuss discomfort and concern about pain, patients are usually interested in knowing what to expect during their mommy makeover recovery.

 If you have a mommy makeover, you can expect two or more areas of discomfort during the first week or two of recovery.
 Although many women choose to have a breast procedure performed during their mommy makeover, it is the tummy tuck and liposuction that tend to present the most discomfort.
-Breast procedures tend to cause soreness and tenderness and, for some, a sensation of tightness.
+Breast lift and augmentation procedures tend to cause soreness and tenderness and, for some, a sensation of tightness.

 After abdominoplasty, you can expect to be somewhat “bent over” for a week or two.
 This is due to the tightness of the abdominal muscle.
 Movement of this muscle, including laughter, may cause soreness.
-Generally, patients describe the post-operative pain of abdominoplasty as though they completed a strenuous abdominal workout.
+Generally, patients describe the postoperative pain of abdominoplasty as though they had completed a strenuous abdominal workout.

 Patient comfort is paramount in the mommy makeover process.
 Our patients manage the mild to moderate side effects of surgery with prescription pain medication for a few days, followed by over-the-counter medication as needed.